Mixarar/scpcbm/game/jobs/mtf.md

 The Nine-Tailed Fox is a highly trained and well-equipped force, primarily dealing with the retrieval and containment of Euclid and Keter-class SCP objects, as well as responding to containment breaches.
 Their members are selected from various military, paramilitary,and security organizations and undergo rigorous training to handle paranormal threats.
 ## In Game
-Mobile Task Force "Nine tailed fox" Spawns in Surface Zone of GATE-B and they Need to Contain Every SCP in the Facility, they must Escort Foundation civilians out Such as Scientist, Janitor, Clerks, Class-D ( CLass-D is optional) they need to shoot armed Class-D personnal, They need to Shoot the SCPs to win the game! when you escort Personnal out They can join your Team,
+Mobile Task Force "Nine tailed fox" Spawns in Surface Zone of GATE-B and they Need to Contain Every SCP in the Facility, they must Escort Foundation civilians out Such as Scientist, Janitor, Clerks, Class-D ( CLass-D is optional) they need to shoot armed Class-D personnal, They need to Shoot the SCPs to win the game! when you escort Personnal out They can join your Team, |

+Make papa Proud And shoot the SCPs Dammit stop being cow███.